 Additional privacy information for California residents

-As a financial services provider, we collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (personal information).
-In particular, depending on what our relationship is with you or which Empower products or services you use, we may collect the following categories of personal information (some of these categories may overlap):
+We collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, device or household (personal information).
+As described in the chart below, depending on what our relationship is with you or which Empower products or services you use, we may collect the following categories of personal information from you, so we’re disclosing the sources from whom it was collected and the business purpose(s) for which it was collected.

 |Categories of personal information||Sources||Business purpose|